kdidi99/Informatics_in_Biochemistry_Course/installation_instructions.md

 <img src="images/jupyter_test.png" width="700"/>
 </div>

 If it does, congratulations!
 You now have a working installation of Python with a lot of packages required for scientific computing.
-If something went wrong in the installation and you cannot figure it out, feel free to seek help from Leonhard or me on the course discord.
+If something went wrong in the installation and you cannot figure it out, feel free to message Leonhard or me on the course discord.